 Follow our easy guide on how to get rid of moths.
 Our tips should keep these pesky creatures out of your wardrobe and away from your clothes for good

+We’ve all been there, the victim of a moth feeding frenzy.
+Invisible mending will only get you so far, it’s time to tackle your moth problem head on.
+Like with most things prevention is key in keeping your wardrobe safe from the moth munchies.
 Those pesky moths are drawn to dark and damp spaces, so it’s important to keep your wardrobe clean and well-ventilated.
 Similarly, you’ll want to start washing your clothes more often, particularly your knitwear, as moths love the smell of human sweat.

 More pest-related tips: How to get rid of ants